vertxxyz/Vertx.SerializeReferenceDropdown/README.md

 - paste `https://github.com/vertxxyz/Vertx.SerializeReferenceDropdown.git`
 - click <kbd>Add</kbd>
   **or**
-- Edit your `manifest.json` file to contain `"com.vertx.SerializeReferenceDropdown": "https://github.com/vertxxyz/Vertx.SerializeReferenceDropdown.git"`,
+- Edit your `manifest.json` file to contain `"com.vertx.serializereference-dropdown": "https://github.com/vertxxyz/Vertx.SerializeReferenceDropdown.git"`,

 ⚠️ SerializeReferenceDropdown has a dependency on [Editor Patching](https://github.com/needle-tools/editorpatching) and [Vertx.Utilities](https://github.com/vertxxyz/Vertx.Utilities) so ensure they are referenced into your project to use this package successfully. ⚠️